Oirien/LoremIpsum_Stock_Tracker/README.md

 # Lorem Ipsum stock tracking

 This is a react webapp using crud operations to store local stock userdata on a RESTful API via mongodb.
 We used TwelveData API and FinnHub API for the stock and information in real time.
-You will need API keys for those yourself if you want to run the app.
+You will need API keys for those yourself if you want to run the app which can be found at the following, https://twelvedata.com/ and https://finnhub.io/ .

 https://github.com/Oirien/LoremIpsum_Stock_Tracker/assets/136370232/a729e51c-70c3-4141-9423-dc3799205288